swaros/contxt/README.md

 now you can switch to any path fast by his index number like `cn 0` (after openening a new bash)

+### console completion

+run `contxt completion --help` to show how you can enable completion.

+for bash you need to run `source <(contxt completion bash)`. this you can also add to youre ~/.bashrc

 ### workspaces